jniediek/combinato/README.md

 Most commands have command line options.
 I'm working on a more unified syntax for these.

+## Testing
+After the installation, you can run the small script `test_installation.py` in the `tools` directory of this respository.
+It checks whether your paths are set correctly.

 ## Main executables
 Combinato Spike Sorting consists of the following main executables